DeveloperMega-IT/aws-server-projects/README.md

 Success: You should see the "Welcome to nginx!" page.

+create an IAM role ec2 can access s3 ready only role , then go ec2 and modify the IAM role in the instance.

 Phase 3: S3 Integration & Data Transfer
 ✅ STEP 1 – Create the S3 Bucket
 S3 Dashboard: Click Create bucket.